-So, needless to say, online video content is an integral part of not only a good marketing strategy but a strong brand identity—and that includes excellent concept videos.
+So, needless to say, online video content is an integral part of a good marketing strategy and a strong brand identity—including excellent concept videos.

 With that being said, you’re probably asking what exactly is a video concept?